rebzzz123/ClustR_Rebecca/README.md

 Updated ClustR code for Atropos Take Home assessment.

-See instructions in email for installation instructions & data.
+See email for installation instructions & data.